holepunchto/hyperdrive/README.md

 {
   sparse: true, // only download data on content feed when it is specifically requested
-  sparseMetadata: true // only download data on metadata feed when requested }
+  sparseMetadata: true // only download data on metadata feed when requested
+  metadataStorageCacheSize: 65536 // how many entries to use in the metadata hypercore's LRU cache
+  contentStorageCacheSize: 65536 // how many entries to use in the content hypercore's LRU cache
+  treeCacheSize: 65536 // how many entries to use in the append-tree's LRU cache }
 ```